jasongrimes/fretboardfoundation/_chapters/010-playing-by-ear/050-chord-melody.md

 For the most part,
 a power chord played on a scale tone will be "in tune" (diatonic).

-Use *treble triads* to improvise with chords more freely.
-See {% include chapter-link.html slug="treble-triads" %}.

 Another way to fill out melodies is to add bass notes on the lower strings.